NCIP/gdc-docs/docs/Data/File_Formats/VCF_Format.md

 ## GDC INFO fields

 The following variant annotation fields are currently included in Annotated Somatic Mutation VCF files.
-Please refer to [DNA-Seq Analysis Pipeline](../Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md) for details on how this information is generated.
+Please refer to the [DNA-Seq Analysis Pipeline](../Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md) documentation for details on how this information is generated.
 [VEP Documentation](http://useast.ensembl.org/info/docs/tools/vep/vep_formats.html#output) provides additional information about some of these fields.

 |field|description|
 |--|--|